lasseignelab/capture/README.md

         prevent unintended shell expansion.

 -o,--output=FILE
         Specify an output file name to write the results to.
+See examples for the output format.

 --normalize
         Normalizes the output file paths so that files in different root